GrahamPaasch/netauto-foundations-lab/labs/day-02-observability/README.md

 - `outputs/syslog_parsed.json`

 Student checklist
-- SNMP summary created (offline or live).
+- SNMP summary created (baseline or live).
 - Syslog parsed into structured JSON.
 - One new pattern added and verified.
 - One alert idea written down.